harvestinghappiness/harvestinghappiness.github.io/_posts/2018-06-28-Volcande-de-Fuego-Eruption.md

 6-27-18

-{% include figure.html src="blog-06-28-18/pic2.png" size="half" side="left" alt="A small stream filling the path where the lava traveled." %}
+{% include figure.html src="blog-06-28-18/pic2.png" size="half" side="left" caption="A small stream filling the path where the lava traveled." %}

 This morning we left at 6 AM with 6 of our volunteers to visit the areas most affected by the recent Volcan de Fuego eruption on June 3 rd .
 The affected area would usually only be a 30-35 minute drive from